-- Consolidate the Gaining Early Awareness Readiness for Undergraduate Programs (GEAR-UP) into a $950 million revised TRIO state block grant program, a combined cut of $350 million from the 2017 enacted level;
+- Consolidate the Gaining Early Awareness Readiness for Undergraduate Programs (GEAR-UP) into a $950 million revised TRIO state block grant program;

-- Reform the Federal Work Study (FWS) program to “support workforce and career-oriented training opportunities for low-income undergraduates;”
+- Provide $500 million, a $630 million decrease, to reform the Federal Work Study (FWS) program to “support workforce and career-oriented training opportunities for low-income undergraduates;”

 - Consolidate five income-driven repayment (IDR) plans into a single plan, which would cap a borrower’s monthly payment at 12.5 percent of discretionary income and allow for forgiveness after 15 years of repayment for undergraduate student debt and 30 years for graduate students.

-- Office for Civil Rights (OCR): Requests $107.4 million, a $300,000 cut from the 2018 CR level, for OCR.
+- Office for Civil Rights (OCR): Requests $125 million, consistent the 2019 level, for OCR.
 The requested funds would ensure essential program support to resolve complaints of discrimination and ensure that institutions receiving federal student aid are in compliance with civil rights laws.

-- The Child Care Means Parents in School Program, which was funded at $15 million in 2017, would see a $35 million increase in funding under the budget request.
+- The Child Care Access Means Parents in School Program would see receive $15.1 million in funding under the budget request.